 If the negatives of Amazon Multi-Channel Fulfillment outweigh the positives for you, it’s time to find the best 3PL company for your eCommerce store.
 Here are some of the factors to consider when you’re choosing a fulfillment company for multi-channel fulfillment.

 - Can the 3PL handle my product category?
 Different fulfillment warehouses are set up to handle different types of goods.
 Some have cold storage for food products.
 Others can process small, high-volume items efficiently.
-Still others, like Red Stag Fulfillment, are built to ship bulky, heavy, and high-value products.
+Others like Red Stag Fulfillment are built to handle those items as well as ship bulky, heavy, and high-value products.
 Choose a 3PL that has experience working with products similar to yours.

 - Does the 3PL integrate with all my sales platforms, current and future?
 Choose a fulfillment company that offers integrations for seamless multi-channel fulfillment.
 Find out if the 3PL is willing to create custom APIs to ensure that it can handle any future expansions.